Why track COVID19 Policing?

 Wondering what orders are in place where you live?
 What the penalties are for violations?
 Who is enforcing them?
 What exceptions exist?
 What organizations to contact for help?

 Check this database of emergency and public health laws in place to prevent the spread of COVID19.
 You can filter results by state, municipality (where separate orders exist), and mandated or prohibited activity.
 Click on a row to see a pop up of all the information, or just scroll to the right!
-If you would like to download the ENTIRE database: reset/clear all filters and “Show ‘ALL’ entries” (at the top left of the table).
-Then click the Excel, CSV, or PDF button to export.
+To find complete relevant language from the statute or order and links to the full documents, you can download the whole database.

 COVID19 Public Health Orders